matteo-rizzo/DialogflowChatbot/README.md

 ## 🌀 Continuous integration

-The project integrates a CI flow built with [CircleCI](https://circleci.com/) that runs the test for the bot and the Firebase fulfillment at every commit.
+The project integrates a CI flow built with [Travis CI](https://travis-ci.com/) that checks the status of the build at every commit.

 ## 🚀 Deployment